 Share this Article

-Whether you're trying to consume less energy for the sake of the environment, save money on your ConEd bill, or are one of the hundreds of thousands of people across the five boroughs who don't have air conditioning (including the majority of New Yorkers living in public housing), you'll want to think of new ways to stay cool during the muggy days of July and August.
+Whether you're trying to consume less energy for the sake of the environment, save money on your ConEd bill, or are one of the hundreds of thousands of people across the five boroughs who don't have air conditioning (including the many New Yorkers living in public housing), you'll want to think of new ways to stay cool during the muggy days of July and August.

 As the second half of a particularly sweltering summer approaches, we’ve got seven tips to keep you feeling refreshed sans A/C.